sashinpivotal/spring-boot-tdd/README.md

     object

--   Start with testing with Spring using `@RunWith(SpringRunner.class)` (using Spring testing framework) and then replace it with `@RunWith(MockitoJUnitRunner.class)` and think about which one is a better practice
+-   Start with testing with Spring using `@RunWith(SpringRunner.class)` (using Spring testing framework) and then refactor it with `@RunWith(MockitoJUnitRunner.class)` and think about which one is a better practice

 ### Trouble-shooting

--   If you experience the following error, it is because you have not handle the case where CarRepository's findByCar(..) method returns null.
+-   If you experience the following error, it is because you have not handle the case where CarRepository's findByName(..) method returns null.